Spay and Neuter

 We recommend that your pet be spayed/neutered any time after the age of four months and ideally before the first heat.

 Subsidized spay and neuter surgeries are also available for dogs and rabbits living outside of Winnipeg.
-While not part off the SNAP program, out of Winnipeg participants may qualify for spay and neuter surgeries according to their household income.
+Residents living outside of Winnipeg must qualify for low-cost spay and neuter.
+Proof of household income is required at time of booking.